billbrod/foveated-metamers/README.md

 paper's appendices.

 ## Experiment notes

+These are the notes I wrote for myself so I remembered how to run the experiment and could teach others.

 To run the experiment, make sure that the stimuli array and presentation indices have been generated and are at the appropriate path.
 It's recommended that you